-- $\scriptstyle\rm I.$ Identify the basic grammatical form and structure of ancient Greek sentence - 2.
+- 1. Identify the basic grammatical form and structure of ancient Greek sentence - 2.
 Analyze elementary philosophical sentences in Greek - 3.
 Explain and explain the basic philosophical terminology in ancient Greek - 4.
 Recognize the development of philosophical problems exemplified by the development of philosophical terminology in ancient Greek, Latin, Croatian and other languages - 5.
 Identify the crucial concepts of philosophers who wrote in classical Greek - 6.
 Demonstrate the linguistic and substantial influence of ancient terminology on Croatian scientific terminology - 7.
-Explain the importance of Aristotle's terminology for conceptual analysis and later development of scholastic method, exemplified by ancient Greek philosophical texts
+Explain the importance of Plato's and Aristotle's thought and concept in philosophy.